Cherreads

 "Sleep," Ruhan whispered.
 "Just for a little while.
 Tomorrow, we keep moving."

-Xiao Zhi closed her eyes, leaning against him, feeling protected, safe.
-The desert night stretched cold and merciless.
-She let herself drift to sleep, hoping that this nightmare would end, and that she would wake up in her own bed.
+Xiao Zhi closed her eyes, leaning against him, feeling protected and safe.
+She let herself drift to sleep, hoping that this nightmare would end, and that she would wake up in her own bed, in her air-conditioned room.

 More Chapters